Rubinskiy/DotBandit/README.md

 ## System Requirements

-- DotBandit uses .NET Framework 3.5
+- DotBandit runs on the Microsoft .NET Framework 3.5

 ## Code